Posted 08.17.2022 by Tomori Uriel

 You’ll achieve the ultimate benefit by showing up regularly — you become the brand people trust.
 And people always buy from the brands they trust.

 Some benefits you’ll get when you post regularly include:

 Without interactivity, social media is just media without feedback.

-Interaction is the most important element of social media, and it should be critical to your B2B online community, too.
-In 2019, CMX found that external engagement was the most popular objective for online communities (CMX Community Industry Report).
+CMX found that online communities’ external engagement was the most popular objective for businesses (CMX Community Industry Report).